farlee2121/DevEssentialsBlog/_posts/2020-07-16-iDesign-Project-Summary.md

   - Estimates of all activities
     - could use PERT, historical analysis, Wideband Delphi

-These components are then represented as
+These components are then represented in the graph as

 ![Labeled graph parts]({{site.url}}/post-media/IDesign-Projects/Network-LabeledParts.svg)